DDM-Lab/janus/administration.md

 > Your account is a member of the ddmlab and www-data groups, and, in addition to your normal
 > home directory there is directory owned by you in ~ddmlab/experiments, also named “frodo”.

-**Step eight**: send the new user a second message containing just their initial password.
+**Step nine**: send the new user a second message containing just their initial password.
 This message should ***not*** include the word “password” anywhere in it, nor the name Janus, nor the user’s user name, as the whole purpose of sending it separately is to reduce the risk of someone else learning their initial password before they’ve had